Spirent/iTest-assets/Libraries/Test.Equipment/TestedBySpirent/di_Ixia_IxNetwork/README.md

 Argument | Description
 ------------ | -------------
-flow_name | Name of traffic flow to modify as it appears in the Ixia configuration. ex.
+flow_name | Name of traffic flow to modify as it appears in the Ixia configuration.<br>ex.
 Traffic Item 1, Inbound, etc. commit | If left as default, will commit config changes at the end of the quick call.
 Otherwise, will not commit changes. rate | New rate to change to.
 Can be in any of the supported types.
-Use only integers when supplying bitrates.
-ex: 1.0, 500.0, 1000000
-type | New rate type to change to.
-Possible rate types: percentLineRate framesPerSecond bitsPerSecond
+Use only integers when supplying bitrates.<br>ex: 1.0, 500.0, 1000000 type | New rate type to change to.
+Possible rate types:<br>percentLineRate<br>framesPerSecond<br>bitsPerSecond
 ### CommitConfigChanges
 Commits any new config changes (works for flow objects and possibly others, traffic objects need to be applied using apply traffic command)
 ### RunTraffic